quisquous/cactbot/docs/RaidbossGuide.md

 - tts
 - run

+## Regular Expression Extensions

+If you're familiar with regular expressions, you'll note the the `\y{Name}` and `\y{AbilityCode}` are unfamiliar.
+These are extensions provided by cactbot for convenience to avoid having to match against all possible unicode characters or to know the details of how the FFXIV ACT plugin writes things.

+The set of extensions are:

+- `\y{Float}`: Matches a floating-point number, accounting for locale-specific encodings.
+- `\y{Name}`: Matches any character name (including empty strings which the FFXIV ACT plugin can generate when unknown).
+- `\y{ObjectId}`: Matches the 8 hex character object id in network log lines.
+- `\y{AbilityCode}`: Matches the FFXIV ACT plugin's format for the number code of a spell or ability.
+- `\y{Timestamp}`: Matches the time stamp at the front of each log event such as `[10:23:34.123]`.
+- `\y{LogType}`: Matches the FFXIV ACT plugin's format for the number code describing the type of log event, found near the front of each log event.

 ## Canned Helper Functions

 In order to unify trigger construction and reduce the manual burden of translation,